fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/groupby.md

 #### weekStartFrom

 `weekStartFrom` attributes specifies the **weekday** from where you want to start the week at the time of grouping.
-This attribute is applicable only when **weekly binning** is applied at the time of grouping. **Weekdays** is one of the `DatetimeUnits` enum and not any random string.
+This attribute is applicable only when **weekly binning** is applied at the time of grouping.

+`WeekDays` is a separate enum of `FusionCharts.DataStore`.
+Weekdays consists of:

+* Sunday
+* Monday
+* Tuesday
+* Wednesday
+* Thursday
+* Friday
+* Saturday

 #### binSize